andreasmarkussen/webdriver-reuse-session/README.md

 # WebDriver Reuse Session

+A simple tool to help you speed up your WebDriver test with 10 seconds + and ~30%

 ## TL;DR

 1) run 'webdriver-reuse-browser' - get the session id from a browser that can be reused